Our history

 Living Heritage Company

-Groix & Nature has been awarded the Entreprise du Patrimoine Vivant (Living Heritage Company) label, a government distinction that is unique in France.
-It is a showcase for French excellence, helping to preserve and pass on unique skills.
+Groix & Nature has held the Entreprise du Patrimoine Vivant (EPV) label since 2020.
+This state distinction, unique in France, rewards the excellence of French know-how and craft heritage.
+It is a real showcase for French excellence, helping to preserve and pass on unique skills.

 Quality artisan producer

-La Conserverie Groix & Nature is recognized by Le Collège Culinaire de France as a quality artisan producer.
+Groix & Nature is recognized by Le Collège Culinaire de France as a quality artisan producer since 2023.

 This designation recognizes our commitment to the island's culinary know-how and our choice to produce authentic recipes where the human hand plays a key role.